Women's football in India: National competitions

 On 21 April 2016, over a year after the AIFF started plans for a women's football league, the AIFF President, Praful Patel, said that a women's football league would kick off in October 2016 with six teams to be decided, with the goal to expand to eight teams by 2017.
 Just over two months later, on 5 July 2016, the AIFF organized a workshop to discuss the India women's national team and discuss the proposed women's football league.
 Five Indian Super League sides (Delhi Dynamos, Chennaiyin FC, Kerala Blasters, FC Pune City, Atletico de Kolkata) and three I-League teams (Bengaluru FC, Aizawl FC, Mumbai FC) attended the workshop.
 It was announced that the league would feature the eight teams in the league and two other spots would be determined through a pre-qualification round.

 On 14 October, the AIFF announced that the preliminary rounds for the Indian Women's League would begin on 17 October 2016 in which ten teams are split into two groups of five teams each, with the winner from each group qualifying for the national finals.

 12 clubs participated for the 4th season of Indian Women's League.
 State women's leagues organized by various state federations acted as the qualifier this season.
 In addition to these, the Rest of India zone champions has been awarded a place in the final round.
 Gokulam Kerala defeated FC Alakhpura 9–1 over two legs to secure a place in the Group stage.

-Domestic pyramid
+League pyramid

 The women's football league system in India currently consists of 1 top tier national league i.e Indian Women's League, organised by the All India Football Federation (AIFF).
 From tier 2 are the State football leagues, organised by regional state associations under AIFF affiliation, in Indian league tier pyramid.